Search

 (military) A group of people subject to be conscripted in the same military draft, or more narrowly those persons actually conscripted in a particular draft.

-(Q4479242) A set of objects having the same behavior (but typically differing in state), ''or'' a template defining such a set in terms of its common properties, functions, etc.
+(object-oriented programming) A set of objects having the same behavior (but typically differing in state), or a template defining such a set in terms of its common properties, functions, etc.

 To assign to a class; to classify.